Expansion kinematics of young clusters. III. The kiloparsec sample: Kinematics

 However, the linear traceback ages, $\tau_{TB}$, that we calculate do not always agree with the expansion timescales, $\tau_{max}$, for these clusters.
 Some difference may be expected between these two kinematic age methods simply due to the spatial and kinematic structure of the cluster members.
 In Fig.~\ref{KinematicAgesDiagram} we show a simple illustrative example where a 2D arrangement of four stars with different relative velocities per row result in different kinematic age estimates via linear traceback (\textit{left column}) or the gradient of maximum expansion (\textit{right column}).
 Ultimately, the difference is due to the implicit assumptions in each method of what the initial configuration of stars is likely to be.

 On the other hand, the oldest traceback age is $\tau_{TB}=10 \pm 0.1$ Myr for Pozzo 1 ($\gamma$ Vel).
 Many clusters in our sample have older isochronal ages and expansion timescales than this, but the traceback timescales remain $\tau_{TB}<10$ Myr, as seen in Fig.~\ref{AgeExpansionTime} (\textit{lower panel}).
 A possible reason is that these traceback calculations do not account for Galactic orbits, and are thus linear approximations, and so for older clusters this approximation underestimates expansion timescales.
 In order to perform precise dynamical traceback calculations for every cluster, we would need precise spectroscopic RVs for the majority of their cluster members, which in many cases are not currently available.
 However, for a few clusters in our sample with quality RVs for $>40$ cluster members ($\lambda$ Ori, Pozzo 1, Melotte 20 \& NGC 2547) we perform 3D traceback calculations following the approach described in \citet{Armstrong22,Armstrong25} (for further details, see Appendix~\ref{3Dtraceback}).
-Overall, we find no evidence that traceback with orbital equations increases the kinematic age estimates for these clusters and we therefore argue that our 2D linear traceback calculations are accurate given the available observational data.
+Overall, we find no evidence that traceback with orbital equations increases the kinematic age estimates for these clusters.
+We also perform numerical simulations of the traceback calculations using mock clusters with velocities and respective uncertainties sampled from our cluster membership lists, but with positions set to give the mock clusters a 'true' expansion age of 20 Myr.
+We perform these simulations using velocities and respective uncertainties sampled from Melotte 20, $\lambda$ Ori and NGC 2264 (for further details, see Appendix~\ref{Traceback test}).
+In all cases, these simulations produce $\tau_{TB}\sim20$ Myr, showing that the apparent 10 Myr upper limit in our results is not an artifact of the methodology, and we therefore argue that our 2D linear traceback calculations are accurate given the available observational data.

 For nearby clusters in close proximity to GMCs, the gravitational potential of the GMC may have a greater influence than the Galactic potential.
 For example, the Galactocentric acceleration of the Solar system is $\sim 2.3 \times 10^{-10} ~\textrm{m\: s}^{-2}$ \citep{xu12,klioner21}, whereas the acceleration due to a GMC of mass $10^6\:M_\odot$ at $10\:$pc is $\sim 1 \times 10^{-9} ~\textrm{m\: s}^{-2}$.
 Simulation work by \citet{za19} indicate that the gravitational potential of dense gas dispersed by feedback in the early evolution of a star cluster can pull the stellar population outwards and accelerate expansion, and in particular, that asymmetric gas expulsion would lead to asymmetric cluster expansion.
 Further observational studies of dense gas structures in the vicinities of young clusters is needed to better constrain such effects and inform the interpretation of expansion signatures in young clusters and their respective timescales.